Family File for David Saul MITTMAN - Person Sheet

 From Scott Mittman Obituary (1964 - 2025) - Columbus, Ohio:

 Scott Adam Mittman left our world on 1/2/2025.
-Scott passed peacefully in his home, surrounded by his family after a long battle with illness.
+Scott passed peacefully in his home, surrounded by his family, after a long battle with illness.
 Born and raised in Columbus, Ohio, Scott was a proud Buckeye, a dedicated attorney, and loving husband and father.
-He had a larger than life personality and a way of always lighting up a room.
+He had a larger-than-life personality and a way of always lighting up a room.
 He was a man whose sense of humor was as vast and varied as the mixtapes he lovingly curated under his alter-ego, "DJMittyMitt."

 Scott enjoyed working alongside his father at the family law firm, carrying on the tradition of bankruptcy service to the Columbus community.
 A graduate of The Ohio State University and Capital University Law School, Scott was a dedicated lawyer.
 He was extremely passionate about the law and the legal process and made his clients feel at ease.